How a Bill Becomes a Law: Production

 "How a Bill Becomes a Law" was written by Daniel J. Goor and directed by Ken Whittingham.
 Within a week of the episode's original broadcast, three deleted scenes were placed on the official Parks and Recreation website.
 In the first, 30-second clip, Jerry and Chris discuss Jerry's accidental answering of 9-1-1 calls rather than 3-1-1, and the unexpected repercussions thereof.
 The second clip was 80 seconds long, and showed April and Ben's attempts to entertain themselves while stuck in the car, including playing games, taking a nap, and talking about Leslie, which leads April to claim that Leslie loves Ann more than Ben.
 In the third clip, which was 100 seconds long, three short scenes are combined: Leslie discussing her choice to get a perm; Leslie's attempts to change Milton's vote; and Leslie wearing the Invisalign teeth Jamm had demanded she buy.

 NBC also produced a photo gallery of the women Leslie has photos of in her office.
 These twelve real historical figures are mostly politicians, of both conservative and liberal parties, and several had been specifically mentioned on previous episodes.
 They include Hillary Clinton, Sally Ride, Madeleine Albright, and Olympia Snowe (who had appeared in the episode "Ms. Knope Goes to Washington").

 Cultural references

 The title of the episode is a reference to the well-known Schoolhouse Rock! segment, "I'm Just a Bill", in which an anthropomorphic bill goes through various trials and tribulations while attempting to become a law.

-The episode mentions the soundtrack of Singles when April is looking through Ben's CDs when they are stuck in the car.
+The episode mentions the soundtracks of Pulp Fiction and Singles when April is looking through Ben's CDs when they are stuck in the car.

+The episode also reveals that Ben writes Star Trek: The Next Generation fanfiction.